 So I have broken down 5 simple ways to take initiative and motivate yourself to get up for that morning workout.

-How to get up for a workout - 5 things to consider
+5 things to consider to get up for a workout

 1. Get your mind around it